BHCOE SPRING 2017 WEBINAR SERIES

 February 22, 2017: 3pm-4pm PST: Increasing Access through Reducing Disparities (Watch now)

-March 15, 2017: 11am-12pm PST: Approaches to Culturally Informed Evidence-Based Mental Health Treatments for Asian Americans (Register)
+March 15, 2017: 11am-12pm PST: Approaches to Culturally Informed Evidence-Based Mental Health Treatments for Asian Americans (Watch now)

-April 13, 2017: 11am-12pm PST: Making The Invisible Visible: Addressing The Mental Health Needs of Those with Developmental Disabilities (Register)
+April 13, 2017: 11am-12pm PST: Making The Invisible Visible: Addressing The Mental Health Needs of Those with Developmental Disabilities (Watch now)

 May 11, 2017: 11am-12pm PST: Promoting Mental Health of LGBTQ Youth: Evidence-Based Practices and Promising Strategies (Register)